markus-langgeng/dotfiles/.github/README.md

 ## Software setups
-TBD but I want to fill this section with applications that are kind of hard to setup (e.g. Hardening Firefox, IME, why I chose a certain kb layout and the kb remap)
+TBD but I want to fill this section with applications that are kind of hard to setup (e.g. Hardening Firefox, IME and the packages I installed, why I chose a certain kb layout and the kb remap)

 ## Wishlist
 1. Learn to use R instead of gui spreadsheet program